RobinThrift/metalsmith-collection-api/README.md

 ## Options
 - `path`: The path where the json files will be saved (default to `api/`)
 - `pattern`: glob pattern (array) to specify the files that should be handled by this plugin (defaults to all)
+- `ignoreKeys`: An array of keys that should be ignored from the metalsmith file object (i. e. if you are using a plugin that creates circular references)

 ### Tests